 Garlic has strong antibacterial and antiseptic properties that can help fight infections.
 In addition, it can also enhance your immunity and fight colds.

-Hot soup does not only help relieve sore throat but also provides you with enough moisture to lubricate the vocal cords.
+Hot soup does not only help relieve sore throat but also provides enough moisture to lubricate the vocal cords.

 20. Healthy lifestyle